 Each day we bring you the latest airport and aviation news from across the globe in a single news source

-Read moreTampa International Airport (TPA) in Florida has released new, full-colour concept renderings of the design for Airside D, the airport’s first new airside in approximately 20 years.
+Read moreTampa International Airport has officially broken ground on Airside D, the first new airside terminal at TPA in nearly 20 years

 Read more